shandongfx/nimbios_enm/Appendix1_case_study.md

                            p=pa, ## 1:presence or 0:absence
                            path=paste0(getwd(),"/output/maxent_outputs"),
                            #path=,this is the folder you will find manxent output
+                           #note, for Mac user, the short cut (e.g. "~/Desktop") for home directory may lead to errors.
                            args=prepPara(userfeatures=NULL)
                            # use preppara to prepare the path
                            )